xpring-eng/xpring4j/README.md

 ## Installation

-Xpring4j utilizes two components to access Xpring:

-1. The Xpring4j client-side library (This library)
-2. A server-side component that handles requests from this library and proxies them to an XRP node

 ### Client-Side Library

 Xpring4j is available as a Java library from Maven Central.
 Simply add the following to your `pom.xml`: